សុច /soc/ n. gnat Nom anglais: [wikilink]Fungus g... More /soc/ n. gnat

 Fungus gnats are small, dark, short-lived gnats, of the families Sciaridae, Diadocidiidae, Ditomyiidae, Keroplatidae, Bolitophilidae, and Mycetophilidae (order Diptera); they comprise six of the seven families placed in the superfamily Sciaroidea.

-The larvae of most species feed on fungi, decaying plant material, or plant roots, helping in the decomposition of organic matter.
+The larvae of most species feed on fungi growing on soil, helping in the decomposition of organic matter.
 However some species are predatory, including those in the genus Arachnocampa of family Keroplatidae - the "glowworms" of New Zealand and Australia.

 The adults are 2–8 millimetres (0.079–0.315 in) long, and are occasionally pollinators of plants and carriers of mushroom spores.
 They also may carry diseases such as pythium (which causes "damping-off" to kill seedlings) on their feet.